osman2491/pizza-project/README.md

 No bugs that I am aware of, but it isn't very pretty!

 ## Support and contact details
 Contact osman mohamed @ osman67239121@gmail.com with questions/concerns.
-To find out more about learning to code at Epicodus, contact Debbie Cravey @ debbie@epicodus.com
+To find out more about learning to code at Epicodus,

 ## Technologies Used
 HTML